Garuda Mudra: free your voice, open your expression, and communicate fully and freely

-Cultivate all of this for yourself with this mudra and these tools to support its intention!
+Cultivate that for yourself with this mudra and the tools below.

 Check out ways to practice mudras live with our empowering yoga community on our live class schedule!